AdyGCode/SaaS-FED-Notes/2026/Session-03/session3_practical.md

 # Extension Challenge

-Research Resource Controllers.
-Investigate the Artisan command used to generate one.

-Do not implement it yet.
+Investigate the following Laravel features using the official documentation.

-- Why Laravel provides Resource Controllers.
+- Resource Controllers
+- Blade Components
+- Route Groups

+Be prepared to explain:

+- What problem each feature solves.
+- Where it could be used in the Contact List application.
-- When they should be used.
+- Whether it should be introduced later in the project.
-- How they differ from a standard controller.

-This investigation will prepare you for later sessions.